TCKDB/TCKDB/README.md

 for conveniently storing and attaining theoretical chemical information of relevance for kinetics computations.

-The frst stage of developing TCKDB was supported by an NSF grant (grant number OAC-1547580).
+The first stage of developing TCKDB was supported by an NSF grant (grant number OAC-1547580).

 TCKDB is currently developed and maintained by the [Dana Research Group](https://dana.net.technion.ac.il/) at the Technion - Israel Institute of Technology.